oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 * R interpreter to run R commands and scripts
 * md (MarkDown) interpreter for plain text formatting syntax so that it can be converted to HTML.

-This is the initial binding order of the interpreters.
-You can change the order of the interpreter bindings by clicking and dragging an entry above or below others (turns from white to blue).
-You can also deselect a binding to disable it (turns from blue to white).
-This does not require dragging the enabled interpreters above the disabled ones.

-* **Low** (Default): Provides the least level of resources for in-database operations, typically serial (non-parallel) running of database operations.
-It supports the maximum number of concurrent in-database operations by multiple users.
-The interpreter with low priority is listed at the top of the interpreter list, and hence, is the default.
-* **Medium:** Provides a fixed number of CPUs to run in-database operations in parallel, where possible.
-It supports a limited number of concurrent users, typically 1.25 times the number of CPUs allocated to the Autonomous Database instance.
-* **High:** Provides the highest level of CPUs to run in-database operations in parallel, up to the number of CPUs allocated to the Autonomous Database instance.
-It offers the highest performance but supports the minimum number of concurrent in-database operations, typically 3.

-	> **Note:** The interpreter binding order that is set for a notebook applies to all the paragraphs in that notebook.
-However, you can override the binding of an individual paragraph also.
-This is an advanced topic, and is not covered in this workshop.
+	> **Note:** The service level that is set for a notebook applies to all the paragraphs in that notebook.

-In this step, you learn how to set the interpreter bindings:
+In this step, you learn how to change the notebook service levels:
 1. Go to the Notebooks page by clicking the Cloud menu icon on the top left corner of the page.
 On the left navigation menu, click **Notebooks**.

 	![hamburger](images/hamburger-gen.png)